dtk/dtk-docs-v1/_getting-started/5-min-quickstart.md

 Now that we have module installed, next thing is to stage assembly template from that module.
 We can do that using following command:
 {% highlight bash linenos %}
-/tmp/apache$ dtk service stage
+~$ dtk service stage -d modules/apache
 [INFO] Service instance 'apache-simple' has been created.
 In order to work with service instance, please navigate to: /home/.../dtk/apache-simple
 {% endhighlight %}

 Next, we need to position to service instance directory and set required attributes:
 {% highlight bash linenos %}
-~/dtk/apache-simple$ dtk service set-required-attributes
+~$ dtk service set-required-attributes -d dtk/apache-simple

 Please fill in missing data.
 Please enter test/image (Logical term describing the image) [STRING]: